 Refer to the extract command documentation and

-Sigasi libraries manual
+Sigasi dependencies manual

 for more information about the Library Database.